Improved Random Features for Dot Product Kernels: Experiments

-We first consider approximate GP classification and regression with a high-degree polynomial kernel.
+We first consider approximate GP classification and regression with polynomial kernels.

-\paragraph{Setting.} We set the polynomial degree as $p=20$, to make it challenging to approximate the polynomial kernel.
-We apply zero-centering to each dataset (i.e., we substract the mean of input vectors from each input vector), as it improves the MNLL values on most datasets (see \cref{sec:additional-experiments} for supplementary experiments).
+\paragraph{Setting.} We set the polynomial degree to $p=3$ and $p=7$ to test various approaches on low and moderate degrees.
+We apply zero-centering to each dataset (i.e., we subtract the mean of input vectors from each input vector), as it improves the MNLL values on most datasets (see \cref{sec:additional-experiments} for supplementary experiments).
 We evaluate all the four error metrics in Section \ref{sec:error-metrics}, including the relative Frobenius norm error in \cref{eqn:rel-frob-error}.
 For each approach, the number of random features is $D \in \{ d, 3d, 5d \}$ with $d$ being the dimensionality of input vectors.

 \paragraph{Baselines.} As a baseline, we use SRF \citep{Pennington2015}, a state-of-the-art approach to approximating polynomial kernels defined on the {\em unit sphere} in $\mathbb{R}^d$. \citet{Pennington2015} show that SRF works particularly well for approximating high degree polynomial kernels, and significantly outperforms the Random Maclaurin approach \citep{Kar2012} and TensorSketch \citep{Pham2013} for such kernels.